True Story Media Presents: PRETEND

 And it sounds like probably because this was such a high-profile case, the prosecutor was motivated to do something.

-but doing it, doing it on the stand when you've taken a curve.
+but doing it, it doing it on the stand when you've taken a quarter oath.

-You know, if, yeah, like people, when we were covering this case, we're like, if this is not considered, you know, lying under oath and like, what is, right?
+You know, if, yeah, like people, when we were covering this case, we're like, if this is not considered, you know, lying under oath, and like, what is, right?
+And so.

-And so it's probably the reason that a lot of these women, even when they're in go-to-trial, like don't get put on the stand is because
+So it's probably the reason that a lot of these women, even when they're in go-to-trial, like, don't get put on the standard.

-I don't know what they would be terrible lawyers.
+I don't know what they would do.
+Terrible lawyers.

 What a mess.